Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 As E&Y's study reveals, purpose-driven organizations boast higher employee satisfaction, better quality products, and greater customer loyalty.

 Focusing on each project's purpose is crucial in an agency setting.
 It's common for one employee to work on multiple projects simultaneously within the agency.
-If the employee doesn't know how his work contributes to the project's or the business’ success, it can lead to long-term demotivation and dissatisfaction.
+If the employee doesn't know how his work contributes to the project's or the business’s success, it can lead to long-term demotivation and dissatisfaction.

 This rule applies to outside contractors as well.
 Freelancers often have limited visibility into the project and the organization’s goals.
 This forces them to focus on short-term deliverables, not the long-term impact of their work.